dctalk1234/Album-list-maker/README.md

 This is a multi-page browser application that allows a user to keep track of lists of music albums.

 ## Set Up
 To get your own copy of this application you can simply fork and download this repository.
-Then run mongod then node db/seed.js followed by nodemon index.js.
+Then run mongod, then node db/seed.js, followed by nodemon index.js.
 This will run the app at localhost:3000.

 ## Current Version